[Divine] How to play Phantom Assassin!

 evasion.
 This one is a tough one, but personally I would go for the Blur

 is great in situations where you need more mobility and chasing potential.
-There are also situations when lifesteal is not that strong and picking it wouldn't be very efficient, such as matches where you're against Ancient Apparition
+There are also situations when the extra evasion is not great, such as when your enemies already have Monkey King Bar

-At level 20 we have to pick between 35% Blur
+At level 20 we have to pick between +60 Phantom Strike

 And now the final pick, the level 25 talent!
 We have to make a choice between triple strike Stifling Dagger

 and +7% Coup de Grace